Earn Money With YouTube - Creator Academy YouTube

-- Step 4: Select “monetize with ads” for your videos and choose which ad formats and videos you want from Creator Studio app and in video manager.
+- Step 4: Select “monetize with ads” for your videos and choose which ad formats and videos you want from the YouTube Studio app and in video manager.

 - Step 5: Keep making great videos that your community loves to watch!

 - You can maximize opportunities if you automatically monetize all future uploads.